jsborjesson/jsborjesson.github.io/_posts/2016-03-27-emacs-without-emacs.md

 * `<C-U>` removes everything before the cursor
 * `<C-K>` removes everything after the cursor

+_You might need to tweak the settings of your terminal emulator for the alt key to be sent through properly._

 I find these mappings much more appropriate when using a command prompt application, and if you ever need the full power of Vim, you can start a full Vim session to edit the command with `<C-X><C-E>`.